karlbenedict/GEOG485-585/GEOG485-585_syllabus.md

 ## Technical Requirements ##

-As an hybrid in-person/online course that is focused on the integration of online resources with desktop tools there are some specific hardware and software requirements for successful completion of the class.
+As an hybrid in-person/online course that is focused on the integration of online resources with desktop tools there are some specific computer hardware and software requirements for successful completion of the class.

-### Hardware Requirements ###
+### Computer Hardware Requirements ###

 * At least 2 GB RAM
 * At least 20 GB of available disk space